Study mobility

 Video presentation of the regional grants portal

-ATTENTION: The letter of motivation for the regional grant must clearly indicate that you are a student at the USMB (under the first name in the header).
+ATTENTION: The letter of application for the regional scholarship must clearly state that you are a USMB student (under the first name and surname on the heading).

 Before, during and after mobility